AidData Center for Development Policy

 The analysis, based on a massive new dataset four years in the making, includes a special focus on China’s Belt and Road Initiative (BRI).

-TUFF Cookies: Students aim for policy impact through hard-hitting research, part one
+TUFF Cookies: Students aim for policy impact through hard-hitting research, part two

 From loans repaid with the proceeds from cocoa bean sales to payments encouraging North Korea to participate in nuclear negotiations, AidData’s Tracking Underreported Financial Flows (TUFF) team tracks it all.